Last Updated: Mar 5, 2018

-For those who have lived under a rock the past few years, World of Warcraft, often referred to as WoW, is a massively multiplayer online role-playing game (MMORPG) made by Blizzard Entertainment.
-It is the most popular online game ever created, and is played by millions around the world everyday.
+For those who have lived under a rock for years, World of Warcraft, often referred to as WoW, is a massively multiplayer online role-playing game (MMORPG) made by Blizzard Entertainment and has been one of the most popular online gaming phenomenons of all time.
+Legion is the latest instalment in the series.

 Windows XP 32/64-Bit (Service pack 3)